swiftlang/swift-package-manager/README.md

 ## Installing

-The package manager is bundled with the [downloads available at swift.org](https://swift.org/download/).
+The package manager is bundled with the [developer snapshots available at swift.org](https://swift.org/download/).
+**Please note the package manager does not come with the 2.2 release snapshots, ensure you download a developer snapshot.**

 If you want to verify you already have the package manager installed, enter the following in a terminal: